 The History of CBD: From Weed to Wunderkind

 To most Americans, CBD oil seems like a brand new thing.
-Just a couple years ago, most of us hadn’t even heard of it.
+Just a couple of years ago, most of us hadn’t even heard of it.
 And yet, if you look for research on CBD benefits, you’ll find studies going back decades.

 Cannabis and Its Enemies